app-generator/tutorial-django/django-software-architecture.md

 ## Introduction

 Django is a Python based free and open-source web framework that follows the MVT (Model View Template) architectural pattern.
 Django's primary goal is to ease the creation of complex, database-driven websites.
 The framework emphasizes reusability and "pluggability" of components, less code, low coupling, rapid development, and the principle of don't repeat yourself.
 Python is used throughout, even for settings, files, and data models.
-Django also provides an optional administrative create, read, update and delete interface that is generated dynamically through introspection and configured via admin models.
+Django also provides an optional administrative create, read, update and delete (CRUD) interface that is generated dynamically through introspection and configured via admin models.

 ## MVT Architecture